FindMySchool LogoFindMySchool

 The school is located on Quex Road in Kilburn, north London (postcode NW6 4PG).
 It is accessible by public transport: Kilburn High Road (Northern line, Bakerloo) is a 10-minute walk; West Hampstead (Northern, Jubilee, District) is 15 minutes by foot.
 Buses 16, 31, and 189 serve the area.
 Limited on-street parking is available; many families walk or cycle.

 Oversubscription.
-With 3.83 applications per place, securing entry is challenging.
-Proximity is the decisive factor after priority groups.
-Families should verify their distance to the school gates relative to the last pupil admitted in their desired entry year (typically published in autumn).
+Securing entry can be challenging, and proximity may be decisive after priority groups.
+The currently available admissions data does not include current application-per-place or last-distance figures, so families should verify their distance to the school gates relative to the latest published admissions information.
 Relying on location alone carries risk; some families still miss out despite living reasonably close.

 Nursery provision.
 The school offers nursery care for pupils from age 3, integrated within the main primary campus.
 Hours and fees should be confirmed directly with the school, as funding eligibility and costs vary.
 Government-funded early years entitlements (15 or 30 hours, depending on child age and family circumstances) may apply; families should check eligibility.